gnAsteroid/gnAsteroid/README.md

 # TODO

 - The doc could be an asteroid.
-- views/ may also need to be part of styles... hum? better not
 - a realm to register asteroid belts?
 - querying asteroid belts to show links?